PaigePerill/MDEF/docs/fablab/04-inputsandoutputs.md

 10. Upload the sketch to the ESP32 Feather board and test the communication by sending control messages to the actuator from a separate device or application.

-The following code that communicates between a DHT11 temperature and humidity sensor and an LED actuator using MQTT:
+The following code communicates between a DHT11 temperature and humidity sensor and an LED actuator using MQTT:

 hashtag include <WiFi.h>